ThomasKWPoon/ddosbasic/intl.en-US/Anti-DDoS Premium Service/Pricing/Billing method.md

 -   **Unlimited Plan**

     Anti-DDoS Premium Unlimited Plan provides unlimited advanced mitigation capabilities for your business.
-After you purchase the Unlimited Plan instances, Anti-DDoS Premium provides unlimited mitigation sessions to protect your business against all DDoS attacks.
+After you purchase the Unlimited Plan instances, Anti-DDoS Premium provides unlimited mitigation to protect your business against all DDoS attacks.

 ## Pricing details of Anti-DDoS Premium { .section}